-This was one of the major difficulties that faced the Bible scholars for a long time, that the genealogy of Jesus in Matthew is totally different than that in Luke.
+One of the major difficulties that faced the Bible scholars for a long time was the fact that the genealogy of Jesus in Matthew is totally different from that in Luke.

 What did Christian Commentators say about Jesus Genealogy?